tum-pbs/pbdl-book/physgrad.md

-Physical Gradients
+Towards Gradient Inversion
 =======================

 **Note, this chapter is very preliminary - probably not for the first version of the book. move after RL, before BNNs?**

 The next chapter will question some fundamental aspects of the formulations so far, namely the update step computed via gradients.
-To re-cap, the approaches explained in the previous chapters either dealt with pure data, integrated the physical model as a physical loss term or included it via differentiable physics (DP) operators embedded into the network.
+To re-cap, the approaches explained in the previous chapters either dealt with purely _supervised_ training, integrated the physical model as a _physical loss term_ or included it via _differentiable physics_ (DP) operators embedded into the training graph.
-Supervised training with physical data is straight-forward.
+For supervised training with data from physical simulations standard procedure apply.
-The latter two methods share similarities, but in the loss term case, the evaluations are only required at training time.
-For DP approaches, the solver itself is also employed at inference time, which enables an end-to-end training of NNs and numerical solvers.
-All three approaches employ _first-order_ derivatives to drive optimizations and learning processes, the latter two also using them for the physical model terms.
+The latter two methods are more relevant in the context of this book.
+They share similarities, but in the loss term case, the physics evaluations are only required at training time.
+For DP approaches, the solver itself is usually also employed at inference time, which enables an end-to-end training of NNs and numerical solvers.
+All three approaches employ _first-order_ derivatives to drive optimizations and learning processes, and the latter two also using them for the physics terms.
 This is a natural choice from a deep learning perspective, but we haven't questioned at all whether this is actually a good choice.

 Not too surprising after this introduction: A central insight of the following chapter will be that regular gradients are often a _sub-optimal choice_ for learning problems involving physical quantities.
 It turns out that both supervised and DP gradients have their pros and cons.
 In the following, we'll analyze this in more detail.
 In particular, we'll show how scaling problems of DP gradients affect NN training.
-Then, we'll also illustrate how the multi-modal problems (as hinted at in {doc}`intro-teaser`) negatively influence NNs.
+Then, we'll also illustrate how multi-modal problems (as hinted at in {doc}`intro-teaser`) negatively influence NNs.
 Finally, we'll explain several alternatives to prevent these problems.
 It turns out that a key property that is missing in regular gradients is a proper _inversion_ of the Jacobian matrix.